freqtrade/freqtrade/docs/includes/pairlists.md

 ```

 ##### `top_rank` mode
-In this mode, it will return pairlist consist of active and not-blaclisted pairs that are placed at the top `number_assets` rank of the marketcap.
+In this mode, it will return pairlist consist of active and not-blacklisted pairs that are placed at the top `number_assets` rank of the marketcap.

 ##### `total_assets` mode
-In this mode, it will return pairlist consist of `number_assets` number of active and not-blaclisted pairs sorted by their marketcap rank.
+In this mode, it will return pairlist consist of `number_assets` number of active and not-blacklisted pairs sorted by their marketcap rank.

-The refresh_period setting allows to define the period (in seconds), at which the marketcap rank data will be refreshed.
+The `refresh_period` setting define the period (in seconds) at which the marketcap rank data will be cached.
 Defaults to 86,400s (1 day).
 The pairlist cache (refresh_period) is applicable on both generating pairlists (first position in the list) and filtering instances (not the first position in the list).

 #### AgeFilter